 Delivery will continue to be provided by your local utility company, which has the responsibility to ensure the wires, pipes and meters are working properly.
 Switching to Energy Plus is seamless – you will not experience any interruption in service.

 Deregulation doesn’t mean lack of oversight.
 States that have paved the way for innovation in the energy market still maintain oversight of suppliers, who are controlled through a licensing process.
 Energy Plus is licensed in all of the states where we operate.
 For state-specific information and our license numbers, please visit our Service Areas page.

-Both are terms used to refer to an energy supplier such as Energy Plus.
-ESCO stands for Energy Services Company and is a term used often in New York.
-REP is short for Retail Electric Provider and is term used in Texas.
+ESCO is a term used to refer to an energy supplier such as Energy Plus.
+It stands for Energy Services Company and is a term used often in New York.

 - What is a variable-rate plan?

 - How much will my supply service cost?